hermango/shareable/README.md

 <%= reddit_button :title=> 'Alternate Title' %>
 ```

+#### Customizing Buttons
+Overriding Shareable is possible and entirely optional.
+Some knowledge of [Rails layouts and rendering](http://guides.rubyonrails.org/layouts_and_rendering.html) is required.
+Read on to learn how to personalize your buttons.

+Buttons and static links are wrapped in overwritable files called partials.
+The look and DOM structure of your buttons can be changed by creating your own files with matching filenames and placed in your local 'views' directory.
+As long as the yield method is called in the following two partials, you can make whatever changes you want:
++ [_parent_wrapper.html.erb](https://github.com/hermango/shareable/blob/master/app/views/shareable/partials/_parent_wrapper.html.erb) goes in the 'app/views/shareable/partials/' directory.
+This partial is rendered once and encloses all of the buttons.
++ [_button_wrapper.html.erb](https://github.com/hermango/shareable/blob/master/app/views/shareable/partials/_button_wrapper.html.erb) goes in the 'app/views/shareable/partials/' directory.
+This partial is rendered inside _parent_wrapper.html.erb and is outputted for each button.

+The partial used for static links is named _link.html.erb.
+The important variable you want to include is called *options[:url]*.
++ [_link.html.erb](https://github.com/hermango/shareable/blob/master/app/views/shareable/partials/_link.html.erb) goes in the 'app/views/shareable/partials/' directory.

-To override the default code for a button, place your own template file in the
+To override the actual code for a button, place your own template file in the
-'app/views/shareable/' directory of your app and prepend your filename with an underscore.
+'app/views/shareable/' directory of your app and prepend that filename with an underscore and the name of the social media site.
+For example, to overwrite the Facebook button: Create a file called _facebook.html.erb that goes in the 'app/views/shareable/' directory.

-E.g.: facebook_button -> app/views/shareable/_facebook.html.erb
+##### button_name and button_caption
+Each outputted button has two self-referencing variables that are accessible to you.
+These variables are named *button_name* and *button_caption* and are contained in the *options* hash.
+Depending on the button instance these variables are accessed within, the possible string values are:
++ options[:button_name] - facebook, twitter, pinterest, linkedin, google_plus, reddit, tumblr, stumble_upon
++ options[:button_caption] - Facebook, Twitter, Pinterest, Linkedin, Google+, Reddit, Tumblr, StumbleUpon

 #### Facebook compatibility with Internet Explorer
 Add an XML namespace fb='http://ogp.me/ns/fb#' to the html tag of your view.
 Eg: